2019 Call for Participation

 will not be reviewed

-The contact probably is also a presenter.
-If so, the same person also needs to be included under
+If the contact is also a presenter, the same person also needs to be included under

 List of Presenters